 'It's Not About the Money.
-It's About Sending a Message!': Unpacking the Components of Revenge
+It's About Sending a Message!': Avengers Want Offenders to Understand the Reason for Revenge

 Keywords: Beliefs, Belief-based utility, Communication, Justice, Morality, Punishment, Revenge